lammps/lammps/doc/src/Modify_contribute.rst

   pdf" in the doc folder.
 As appropriate, the text files can include inline mathematical expression or figures (see doc/JPG for examples).
   Additional PDF files with further details (see doc/PDF for examples) may also be included.
-The doc page should also include literature citations as appropriate; see the bottom of doc/fix_nh.rst for examples and the earlier part of the same file for how to format the cite itself.
+The page should also include literature citations as appropriate; see the bottom of doc/fix_nh.rst for examples and the earlier part of the same file for how to format the cite itself.
 Citation labels must be unique across all .rst files.
-  The "Restrictions" section of the doc page should indicate if your command is only available if LAMMPS is built with the appropriate FOO package.
+  The "Restrictions" section of the page should indicate if your command is only available if LAMMPS is built with the appropriate FOO package.
 See other package doc files for examples of how to do this.
 Please run at least "make html" and "make spelling"